County of Apulia and Calabria: Azzo of Spoleto (Duke of Calabria)

+Melus of Bari (Duke of Apulia)

+Guaimar of Salerno (Duke of Apulia and Calabria)

-William is usually considered the first count of Apulia and Calabria.
+William is usually considered the first count of Apulia and Calabria, but he was never recognized as such by the emperor.
 In 1047, Holy Roman Emperor Henry III took away Guaimar's ducal title.
-He christened William's brother and successor Drogo Dux et Magister Italiae comesque Normannorum totius Apuliae et Calabriae and made him a direct vassal of the emperor.
+He christened William's successor (and brother) Drogo Dux et Magister Italiae comesque Normannorum totius Apuliae et Calabriae and made him a direct vassal of the empire.